Speak up! Orchestrating Discussion in the Mathematics Classroom

 - Use Contemplate, then Calculate in the classroom

-- Spend 1-2 hours applying the strategies learned in the teachers’ own classrooms
+- Spend 1-2 hours applying the strategies learned in your own classroom

-- Plan for the instructional routine, “Connecting Representations,” enact the routine with students, and then reflect in an online forum
+- Plan for the instructional routine, Contemplate, then Calculate, enact the routine with students, and then reflect in an online forum

-- Participate in online discussion forums where they will share five weekly reflections and provide feedback to their peers with enthusiasm and an open mind
+- Participate in online discussion forums where you will share five weekly reflections and provide feedback to peers with enthusiasm and an open mind

 This class will be taught by